adtodesco/fantasybaseball/README.md

 drafts.
 Importantly, this project also consists of the scripts `pull_projections.py` and `generate_rankings.py` that allow you to pull down the latest projections from Fangraphs and - based on your points-league scoring system - calculate projected fantasy points.
-All you need to do is create a league .yaml file in the `leages` folder with your league's scoring system, update `generate_rankings.py`, and you'll have custom Fangraphs rankings!
+All you need to do is create a league yaml file in the `leagues` folder with your league's scoring system, update `generate_rankings.py` to read your league's scoring system, run the scripts and you'll have your own custom Fangraphs rankings!